As an Amazon Associate, I earn from qualifying purchases.

 For many college students, the day begins early in the morning; it continues with classes, research, physical fitness exercises, study, a job, or family activities; and does not end until after midnight.
-This kind of pace demands that the student is physically active.
+This kind of pace demands that the student is the physically active definition.

 Of course, many college students do not look at fitness as a means to a more satisfying, exciting life.
 Instead, many students look for the cosmetic benefits of fitness.